BraxtonB-tech/Python-Portfolio/README.md

 ### First Time Using Python
 ![First](https://github.com/user-attachments/assets/9fa104ae-e720-4638-87b0-23275dff8ba5)
-- Print is one of the most basic and used code that you have to use.
+- Print is one of the most basic and commonly used codes that you have to use.
 ![Glass](https://github.com/user-attachments/assets/2820cad5-d630-4100-ab36-0d0aa9872892)
-- Strings are a must use to getting into more compliclated coding.
+- Strings are a must to use to get into more complicated coding.

 ### Getting to Know Python
 ![Second](https://github.com/user-attachments/assets/044b819e-7fe0-42a8-b4fe-053693f4ff6c)
-- Inputs are very integral into the basics of python.
+- Inputs are very integral to the basics of Python.

 ### Getting Better!
 ![Third](https://github.com/user-attachments/assets/ab89ff72-1475-42a5-a3ed-31e9d08c432d)